Wolves in folklore, religion and mythology: Arctic and Canada

 Wolves were generally revered by Aboriginal Canadians that survived by hunting, but were thought little of by those that survived through agriculture.
 Some Alaska Natives including the Nunamiut of both northern and northwestern Alaska respected the wolf's hunting skill and tried to emulate the wolf in order to hunt successfully.
 First Nations such as Naskapi as well as Squamish and Lil'wat view the wolf as a daytime hunting guide.
 The Naskapis believed that the caribou afterlife is guarded by giant wolves that kill careless hunters who venture too near.
-The Netsilik Inuit and Takanaluk-arnaluk believed that the sea-woman Nuliayuk's home was guarded by wolves.
+The Netsilik Inuit and Takanaluk-arnaluk believed that the seawoman Nuliayuk's home was guarded by wolves.
 Wolves were feared by the Tsilhqot'in, who believed that contact with wolves would result in nervous illness or death.
 The Dena'ina believed wolves were once men, and viewed them as brothers.

 United States

 Wolves are important figures in a number of Native American cultures, with the wolf's dedication to its pack, in particular, inspiring many of the beliefs and symbolism associated with them.

+The Tsitsista (Cheyenne), Lakota, Dakota, Siksikaitsitapi (Blackfoot), Assiniboine, Arikara, Arapaho, Osage, Shoshone, and Pawnee all tell stories of wolves as role models who taught people how to hunt.
+Many of the stories involve mutual support between people and wolves.
+Several of these tribes have warrior groups named after wolves.
+The Tsitsista call wolves the masters of the grasslands and protectors of all animals; hunters would call wolves to share their kill in the same manner that a wolf calls upon the raven, fox, and coyote to share.
+The Siksikaitsitapi consider wolves to be friends with humans, and believe against shooting them.
 In Pawnee spiritual stories, the wolf was the first creature to experience death.

+The Lenape have three major clans, one of which is the Wolf clan; the other two are the Turtle and Turkey.